This photo show the PCB of the arduino frequency counter. Arduino Frequency Counter Shield

 Gallery

 Here I will present your work and shared Arduino softwares.
+You can click the pictures to enlarge them.

 Back to main Page | Contact Me | Cheap components